Farama-Foundation/ViZDoom/src/vizdoom/src/posix/readme.md

-This directory contains files required to support POSIX-compatible OSes, like GNU/Linux, OS X or BSD.
+This directory contains code specific to POSIX-compatible operating systems, including Linux, macOS, and BSD.

-Common files are placed in this directory directly.
-SDL backend files are in `sdl` subdirectory.
-Native OS X backend files are in `cocoa` subdirectory.
-Shared files for both OS X backends are in `osx` subdirectory.
+Shared POSIX services, timers, and crash handling are kept here. macOS-specific code is in `osx/`.
+The SDL2 backend shared with Windows is in the sibling [`sdl/`](../sdl/) directory.